 In the end, she sides with Jimmy, a crucial moment which encourages him and begins Chuck’s downfall.

 At this point, Kim still very much operates as more of a side character.
 An increasingly important side character, but still very much a piece in the war between the McGills.
 Rhea Seehorn fills the role with life, and the writing certainly fleshes her out as her own person, but her own role in the story is only just beginning and very much tied to other people.
 You can see the Saul writers room beginning to figure out what they have in Kim Wexler and what to do with her.

 The third season is when Kim begins really coming into her own.
 Where her drive, ambition, and personal agency really take center stage.
 The season still very much focuses on the final act of the McGill brothers, but Kim becomes a central figure in the show, with her own plotlines taking up more and more time.
+What happens when you’re a high-powered attorney like Kim Wexler and your stress levels are through the roof?
+You start vaping.
+But what kind of vape juice should you use, and is it safe for your health?
+That’s what this blog post will explore.
+We’ll look at some popular ejuices from brands like Jam Monster Vape Co., Drifter Vapes, Cloudy Peak Vapor, Juicetank E-Liquid, Bad Drip Labs, and more to see how they compare with each other in terms of ingredients used in the production process.
 She continues her quasi-consigliere role to Jimmy, which begins at the end of season 2, and takes a direct role in his defense when Chuck tries to have Jimmy’s law license revoked.

 This continued push towards Jimmy’s side, and deepening of their relationship into something specifically romantic, began striking the final nail into initial ideas of Kim as someone simply there to die as part of Jimmy’s downfall.
 She was no prop to fuel Jimmy’s descent into Saul Goodman.